oarkflow/migrate/README.md

 - Handles migration history, rollback, and reinstallation seamlessly.
 - Offers extendable drivers to cater to custom database or storage requirements.
 - Eliminates the pain of manually adjusting SQL files during database migration—developers need not worry about differences between SQL dialects.
+- Supports robust seeding and test data generation for development and CI/CD.

 ### Use Cases & Examples
 1. **Rapid Development Setup:** Quickly create and apply migrations to set up new application schemas with a single CLI command.
 2. **Continuous Integration:** Integrate the migration commands in CI/CD pipelines to ensure schema consistency in every environment.
 3. **Database Upgrades:** Efficiently apply, rollback, or reset migrations during application upgrades with minimal downtime.
 4. **Custom Extensions:** Easily extend or replace the default HistoryDriver/DatabaseDriver for specialized project needs.
+5. **Automated Seeding:** Generate and run seed files for tables, supporting fake data and custom expressions.

 Note: Developers do not need to worry about the pain of SQL file migration from one database to another; the package handles SQL generation differences automatically.